-Write the following questions on the board:
+Write the following questions on the board in your room:

 - 1. What is the largest crowd you have ever seen? - 2.
 What was something exciting or fun that happened in the past week? - 3.
 What are you looking forward to in the coming week? - 4.
-If you were king or queen for a day, what would you do?
+If you were king or queen for a day, what would you do? - 5.
+What is one thing you would like to learn more about?

-CONNECT QUESTION: Welcome and greet children.
+CONNECT QUESTION: Welcome and greet students.
 Open your time by asking this question: What famous person would you like to see or meet?